LED Starter Project

 About

-This tutorial is intended to get you more familiar with a Nucleo (with STM32G431RB MCU) and the Cube IDE.
+This tutorial is intended to get you more familiar with a Nucleo (with STM32G431RB MCU) and the Cube Tool Suite.
 You will be asked to develop code such that the LED on the Nucleo will light up whenever the Nucleo’s button is pressed down.

 Just as a reminder, if you have any questions, feel free to reach out to any of the ESW leads or members.
 This project isn't meant to be high-stakes, so please reach out if you ever get stuck!